Building HTML5 Components for Adobe Animate CC

 What's next

+The component behavior lives in the source file referenced by components[].source.
 For the Video component, that's .\HTML5Components\video\src\video.js.
-That file contains the JavaScript that runs when the component is added to a project and how it handles the properties we defined.
+It contains the JavaScript that runs when the component is added to a project.

 This work was part of the broader transition away from Flash.
 Chrome and other browsers were disabling Flash by default around this time, forcing designers and developers to find HTML5 alternatives.
+Nearly a decade later, Adobe would move Animate to maintenance mode—the Flash bridge to HTML5 couldn't hold.